RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 Release 6.2.10 fixes a latent bug in which the syncer accepts an invalid leaf proxy certificate (RS67434).
 Following the fix, we added a new flag that enables the syncer of the target database to accept a dummy or invalid certificate from the proxy of the source database.
 This feature can be used for development and test environments where you replicate the production configuration without access to the  production certificates.
 It is disabled by default for new databases.

-For seamless upgrade, the feature will be automatically enabled upon upgrade for replica-of and active-active TLS enabled target databases.
-We advise you to review and validate your certificates in your production environments and then to disable the feature via the API.
+For seamless upgrade, the feature will be automatically enabled upon upgrade for Replica-Of and Active-Active TLS-enabled target databases.
+We recommend reviewing and validating your certificates in your production environments and then disabling the feature via the API.

 ### Open Source Redis Security fixes compatibility